You reached your Mt. Sufferlandria. Now What?

 Yoga!
 While your body needs time away from the bike, you don’t want it to tighten up on you.
 Adding in a single 15 minute yoga session will keep your body loose without adding more fatigue.
 Sneaking in a morning session and an evening session would be even better!

 Once you start feeling energetic again and are just itching to get back on the bike, we strongly recommend starting up the 7-day Full Frontal Prep Week Plan.
-Not only will it get your body back into the groove of hard training, but it will give you the perfect opportunity to see exactly what kind of fitness boost the Tour gave you.
+Not only will it get your body back into the groove of hard training, but it will give you the perfect opportunity to see exactly what kind of fitness boost your training gave you.
 Oh, and there’s no harm in sharing your BADASS fitness gains with the rest of Sufferlandria -- GvA and The Minions love hearing about fitness gains!

 And then?
 Well, it’s time to get to work with one of our training plans, which are tailor-made to develop your primary weakness and develop your strengths.
-And why not join our 30-day Yoga challenge with Abi Carver starting on 20 Feb?

 Read more from Coach Mac Cassin